Image via Wikipedia

 7. You can hide topics you aren’t interested in.
 You can also hide people you aren’t interested in.
 You can also hide data types (like YouTube videos) you aren’t interested in.

-be relevent?
+What will emerge and how will we filter the information to be relevent?
 Will we drown in this stream or will tools allow us to drain away excess?